 On March 4, 2019, the Company granted to Demerara Gold Corp. ("Demerara") and Bell Mountain Exploration Corp. ("Bell Mountain") the right to enter into a formal Option and Joint Venture Agreement until June 30, 2019 for the exploration of the Oro Cruz property.
-To earn a 75% interest, Demerara and Bell Mountain will have to spend approximately USD\$2.1 million in property payments, exploration and development over the next five years.
-As consideration for granting the due diligence period, Demerara and Bell Mountain will pay the Company US\$10,000 and commit to purchasing \$35,000 worth of securities in the Company's next private placement.
-Demerara has advanced \$113,586 (US\$85,000) to the Company as of March 31, 2019.
-These funds will become immediately due and payable to Demerara if the Option and Joint Venture Agreement is not entered into by June 30, 2019.
-Upon execution of the Option and Joint Venture Agreement, the funds advanced will be credited towards the ongoing obligations of the property payments to ADGIS.
+To earn a 75% interest, Demerara and Bell Mountain will have to spend approximately US\$2.1 million in property payments, exploration and development over the next five years.
+As consideration for granting the due diligence period, Demerara and Bell Mountain will pay the Company US\$10,000 and commit to purchasing \$35,000 worth of securities in the Company's future private placement.
+Demerara has advanced \$252,154 (December 31, 2018 \$33,010) to the Company as of September 30, 2019.
+These funds will become immediately due and payable to Demerara if the Option and Joint Venture Agreement is not entered into.
+Upon execution of the Option and Joint Venture Agreement, the funds advanced will be credited towards the exploration agreements under the agreement i) First Option - 51% interest in the Oro Cruz Property